Definitive Guide to Industrial Commercial Real Estate Investing

 • Difficulty finding replacement tenants: Some industrial spaces are tailored to highly specific tenant needs, which makes it difficult for landlords to fill these spaces if tenants leave.

-• Single-tenant income: Many industrial real estate spaces can only be occupied by one tenant, putting landlords in a potentially precarious financial position if that tenant leaves the property.
+• Single-tenant income: Many industrial real estate spaces can only be occupied by one tenant, creating risk for landlords in the event that a tenant leaves.

 • Competitive landscape: As a result of industrial real estate’s surge in popularity, these opportunities are highly competitive.
 Investment management firms may need to move quickly to beat competitors on new opportunities.